Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Methodology and Algorithm

 \underline{\textbf{Event 2: Broadcast}}

 If the normalized difference between $\mathbf{w}_i^{(k)}$ and $\mathbf{\widehat{w}}_i^{(k)}$ at device $i$ is greater than a \textit{threshold} value $r \rho_i \gamma^{(k)}$, i.e.,

 then a broadcast event is triggered at that device (lines~\ref{event:broadcast:begin}-\ref{event:broadcast:end} of Alg.~\ref{alg:efhc}).
 In other words, communication at a device is triggered once the instantaneous local model is sufficiently different from the outdated one.
 When this event triggers, device $i$ broadcasts $\mathbf{w}_i^{(k)}$ and its degree $d_i^{(k)}$ to all its neighbors and receives the same information from them.
+Note that if a neighbor device $j$ is not available for communication with device $i$ at a certain iteration $k$, then $j$ would not be considered inside the neighbor set of $i$ in that iteration, i.e., $\mathcal{N}_i^{(k)}$.

-The threshold $r \rho_i \gamma^{(k)}$ is treated as heterogeneous across devices $i\in\mathcal{M}$, to assess whether the gain from a consensus iteration on the instantaneous main models at the devices will be worth the induced utilization of network resources.
+The threshold $r \rho_i \gamma^{(k)}$ is treated as personalized/heterogeneous across devices $i\in\mathcal{M}$, to assess whether the gain from a consensus iteration on the instantaneous main models at the devices will be worth the induced utilization of network resources.
 Specifically, (i) $r > 0$ is a scaling hyperparameter value; (ii) $\gamma^{(k)} > 0$ is a decaying factor that accounts for smaller expected variations in local models over time, and $\lim_{k \to \infty}{\gamma^{(k)}} = 0$; and (iii) $\rho_i$ quantifies the availability of resources of device $i$.
-See \cite{zehtabi2022decentralized} for some remarks on ${(\frac1n)}^{\frac12}$, $r$ and $\gamma^{(k)}$.
+See \cite{zehtabi2022decentralized} for some remarks on ${(1/n)}^{\frac12}$, $r$ and $\gamma^{(k)}$.

-The development of ${( \frac1{n} )}^\frac12 {\| \mathbf{w}_i^{(k)} - \mathbf{\widehat{w}}_i^{(k)} \|}_2$ and the condition $r \rho_i \gamma^{(k)}$ is one of our contributions relative to existing event-triggered schemes~\cite{george2020distributed}.
+The development of ${( 1/n )}^\frac12 {\| \mathbf{w}_i^{(k)} - \mathbf{\widehat{w}}_i^{(k)} \|}_2$ and the condition $r \rho_i \gamma^{(k)}$ is one of our contributions relative to existing event-triggered schemes~\cite{george2020distributed}.
 For example, in a bandwidth-limited environment, the transmission delay of the model transfer will be inversely proportional to the bandwidth among two devices.
 Thus, to decrease the latency of model training, $\rho_i$ can be defined inversely proportional to the bandwidth, promoting a lower frequency of communication on devices with less available bandwidth.
 In {\tt EF-HC}, we set $\rho_i \propto \frac1{b_i}$, where $b_i$ is the average bandwidth on the outgoing links of the device $i$.

 \underline{\textbf{Event 3: Aggregation}}

 Following a broadcast event (Event 2) or a neighbor connection event (Event 1) on device $i$, an aggregation event (lines~\ref{event:agg:begin}-\ref{event:agg:end} of Alg.~\ref{alg:efhc}) is triggered on device $i$ and all its neighbors.
 This aggregation is carried out through a distributed weighted averaging consensus method~\cite{xiao2004fast} as